mrc2rules/AsusTUF-Help-Guide/windows/english-en/windows/installing-windows-11.md

 {% hint style="danger" %}
 **Caution**

-It is recommended that you disable Secure Boot before this process, as Ventoy may not be able to boot unsigned ISOs (mostly Linux distros) and you will have to force shutdown.
+While Ventoy does support secure boot, there is a chance that it wont work for other ISOs.
+For this, you will have to refer to their [troubleshooting guide](https://www.ventoy.net/en/doc_secure.html).
+If you don't want to enroll the MOK keys, simply turn off Secure Boot.

 {% endhint %}